 Proper documentation is an integral part of the life cycle of an export business and to keep track of various export transactions.
 At every stage of setting up and running an export business, you will have to apply, submit, obtain and produce documents along the way.
-Be it the partnership deed of your export firm, your PAN, bank account documents, the Import-Export Code or the Registration-cum-Membership Certificate, you will have to wade your way through a pile of documents and paperwork to become export ready.
+Be it the partnership deed of your export firm, your PAN Card, current account documents, the IEC Code or the RCMC, you will have to wade your way through a pile of documents and paperwork to become export ready.
 Also don’t forget the documents that you will need every time you accept an export order.
-(Link with articles corresponding to titles)

 Bill of Lading/Airway Bill/Lorry Receipt/Railway Receipt/Postal Receipt

 However, besides these core three, there are other documents which you may require when you try to ship overseas.
 A list of the paperwork typically required in the export of goods is given below.
 Do note that this is only an indicative list, and not intended to be exhaustive in any form; the exact documentation list for your export business will depend on the requirements of the Government of India at that time and that of the importing country, along with any specific requirements of your export sector.

 Proforma Invoice: The first document in many cases is the proforma invoice, which will give the buyer all the information about the item, price, delivery, payment terms. etc.

 Export Order/Purchase Order: Based on the proforma invoice, the buyer places the order with the exporter, specifying their details and requirements, in the Purchase Order.

 Commercial Invoice: Once the goods are packed and ready, a Commercial Invoice is prepared by the exporter.
 The Customs counter signs it before shipping.

 Packing List: If there is more than one item to be exported, a packing list, listing the various items to be shipped, is mandatory.